leosac/access-control/src/general_config.md

 Database {#general_database}
 ============================

-Leosac can work with a SQLite database.
-The database in mandatory to provide support for some features.
-For example, the WebSocket API needs access to the database to store users, permissions, etc.
+Leosac can work with either an SQLite or PostgreSQL database.
+The database is mandatory to provide support for some features.
+For example, the WebSocket API needs access to the database to store users, permissions, etc. Similarly, the HardwareService needs the DBService to operate.

 The `database` tag holds various information about the database.